What is Forest Bathing in Japan?

 Sinks into the stone.

-Learning this, I felt vindicated that my seemingly counterintuitive observation was, in fact, an inadvertent echo of an ancient literary master.
-And now, I also understand that I was likely tapping into a sort of primal awareness that I had never before accessed as a hyper-urbanized American teenager.
-Something that today one might associate with the practice of forest bathing.
+Learning this, I felt both vindicated and thrilled that my seemingly counterintuitive teenaged observation was in fact an inadvertent echo of an ancient literary master.
+And now, I also understand that I was likely tapping into a sort of primal awareness which I had never before accessed as a hyper-urbanized American teenager—something which today might be associated with the practice of forest bathing.

-The act of seeking tranquility by immersing oneself deep within a forested milieu stretches back centuries; Basho’s poem above dates back to 1689.
-The term “forest bathing” (shinrin-yoku) first appeared in 1982 when Japan held its first conference of the same name.
-The gathering occurred in Nagano Prefecture’s Akasawa Natural Recreation Forest, home to dense cypress groves.
-It has since been recognized as the practice’s birthplace.
+The act of seeking tranquility by immersing oneself deep within a forested milieu stretches back centuries; Bashō’s poem above dates back to the year 1689.
+The term “forest bathing” (shinrin-yoku) first appeared in 1982, however, when Japan held its first conference of the same name.
+The gathering took place in Nagano Prefecture’s Akasawa Natural Recreation Forest, home to dense groves of cypress trees, which has since been recognized as the practice’s birthplace.

 Forest Bathing in Iwate Prefecture

-The term shinrin-yoku was first proposed by Tomohide Akiyama, an official with the Japanese Ministry of Agriculture, Forestry and Fisheries.
-He pointed toward the healing properties found in phytoncides.
-Trees and plants produce these chemicals to help fight off microbes, fungi and bacteria.
-Scientists have identified these as having a positive effect on human mental and physical health.
-Besides reducing levels of stress- inducing cortisol, they help boost the efforts of our natural killer cells to fight off invading pathogens.
+The term shinrin-yoku was proposed by Tomohide Akiyama, an official with the Japanese Ministry of Agriculture, Forestry, and Fisheries, who pointed toward the healing properties found in phytoncides.
+These are chemicals produced by trees and plants to help fight off microbes, fungi and bacteria, and scientists have denoted the substances as having a positive effect on human beings’ mental and physical health.
+Besides reducing levels of stress-inducing cortisol, they also help boost the efforts of our NK (natural killer) cells to fight off invading pathogens.

 Guide to Forest Bathing in Japan

 One needn’t head into a forest thicket to experience these benefits, however.
 They may also be accessed, for example, by heading to an onsen (natural hot spring) to soak in a tub crafted from fragrant hinoki (Japanese cypress) wood.
-Since foods like onion, garlic and numerous spices also contain phytoncides, healing can take place right in your own kitchen.
+And since phytoncides are also found in foods like onion, garlic, and numerous spices, medicinal healing can take place right in your own kitchen.

-Simply by getting out and exploring, you can achieve similar effects.
-This can be as simple as taking a walk at dusk through a favorite park.
-I have also recently been astounded by the number of rosemary plants I have spotted on the grounds of various cafés and shopping complexes throughout the metropolis, and sometimes just in random sidewalk planters.
-By gently rubbing a stalk to release its aromatic oil and then inhaling it deeply, I have invariably found that this immediately stimulates a sense of profound calm.
+Similar effects can be achieved simply by getting out and exploring, which can be as simple as taking a walk at dusk through a favorite park, I have also recently been astounded by the number of rosemary plants I have spotted on the grounds of various cafés and shopping complexes throughout the metropolis, and sometimes just in random sidewalk planters.
+By gently rubbing a stalk to release its aromatic oil, and then inhaling it deeply, I have invariably found that this immediately stimulates a sense of profound calm.

 Forest Bathing in Appi Kogen

-For those looking to have a true shinrin-yoku experience, numerous urban forests are also accessible to modern city dwellers.
-Several are easily accessible within Tokyo’s borders.
-If you wish to head further afield, numerous locations throughout the Japanese archipelago exist to partake in this type of restorative practice.
-One ideal region is Appi Kogen in Iwate prefecture.
-This is a plateau whose topography includes a verdant forest of naturally- generated (i.e., not human-planted) beech trees.
-This an ideal milieu to experience the calming phenomenon of komorebi, which literally means “sun filtering through trees.”
+For those looking to have a true shinrin-yoku experience, numerous urban forests are also available to modern city dwellers, including several which are easily accessible within Tokyo’s borders.
+If you wish to head further afield, there are numerous locations throughout the Japanese archipelago to partake in this type of restorative practice.
+One ideal region is Appi Kogen in Iwate prefecture, a plateau whose topography includes a verdant forest of naturally-generated (i.e., not human-planted) beech trees.
+This an ideal milieu to experience the calming phenomenon of komorebi, which literally means “sun filtering through trees”.

 Fudo Falls